 What's the best way to contact my instructor?
 Send a Canvas Inbox message to your instructor, and if you don't hear back within 24 hours during the week or 48 hours on the weekend you may message them again ("Hi Professor, Just checking in on my question.").
 Please use the same message thread to avoid confusion.
 Do I have to attend any class sessions since all of the content is online?
 Yes, definitely!
-There are no textbooks for this class and all of the information online.
-But this section of the course also meets in-person and it is imperative that you come to class and be ready to participate.
-Even though our meetings are in-person, you should still check your email and Canva Inbox regularly (ideally at least once a day during the week).
+There are no textbooks for this class and all of the course content is online.
+But this section of the course also meets in person, and it is imperative that you come to class and be ready to participate.
+Even though our meetings are in-person, you should still check your email and Canvas Inbox regularly (ideally at least once a day during the week).
 You may also be required to meet with group mates for projects, either in-person or online, and you should work with your group to set those up.
 What happens if I turn in an assignment late?
-Late quiz and class activity/discussion assignments will not be accepted for any credit, except in cases of serious, multi-day (well documented) illness or emergency.
+Late quiz and class activity/discussion assignments will not be accepted for any credit, except in cases of serious illness or emergency.
 You will receive a zero if you do not submit these assignments on time.
 Late submissions are accepted for key individual and group projects (indicated with an asterisk on the next page).
 You may submit your key assignments up to 7 days late (by 11:59 p.m.) after the assignment is due.
 The maximum amount of credit that you can receive for late project assignment submissions is 50% of the total points possible (rounded down to the nearest whole point).
 Please note - we use the Canvas upload time as the official time of submission.
-If you submit your assignment even one second after the recorded deadline, Canvas will mark your assignment as late and you will receive a zero for that assignment.
 It's always best to try and submit your assignments ahead of the deadline in order to avoid any schedule conflicts.
 How will you grade group projects?
 One of the goals of this course is to help you learn how to collaborate effectively in-person and online.
-You'll be graded on your contributions and interactions with the group as well as the products you deliver.
+You'll be graded on your contributions and interactions with the group, as well as on the products you deliver.
 If you don't contribute to your group's project, you will receive zero points for the assignment.
 What if I need an accommodation because of a disability?
 The University of Texas at Austin will provide appropriate academic accommodations for qualified students with disabilities.
 To determine if you qualify, please contact the Dean of Students at 471-6259; 471-4641 TTY.
-If they certify your needs, we will happily work with you to make appropriate arrangements.
-Be sure to let both your instructor and the TAs know about any certified special needs that you may have.
+I will happily work with you to make appropriate arrangements.
 What is the course policy regarding plagiarism and academic honesty?
 Can I use Wikipedia?
 All work that you submit must be your own.
-You can consult sources like Wikipedia to clarify things you're confused about, but any plagiarism such as copying and pasting from Wikipedia or presenting another student's work as your own will result in no credit for the assignment, course failure, and/or referral for disciplinary action.
+You can consult sources like Wikipedia to clarify things you are confused about, but any plagiarism such as copying and pasting from another source and not providing proper attribution, or presenting another person's work as your own, will result in no credit for the assignment, course failure, and/or referral for disciplinary action.
 Ask for help if you are unsure at any point about what might constitute plagiarism.
-Note that written assignments submitted through Canvas are automatically reviewed for plagiarism using the Turnitin software.